-Literacy and English All students access literacy support through lessons and targetted interventions as appropriate from the intervention menu.
+Key Subject Areas English and Reading All students access literacy support through lessons and targetted interventions as appropriate from the intervention menu.
 We have been involved in an oracy project with Voice 21 to develop all children's oracy skills.
-All KS zones have their own comfortable library area and children's reading and reading comprehension is supported by a time-tabled reading session to complement interventions.
-Where appropriate pupils will follow an AQA GCSE language syllabus, with the aim of taking exam(s) before they leave in year 11.
-Students may sit English Literature GCSE exams where appropriate.
-Students may take functional skills exams where appropriate, at any point in KS4.
-Numeracy and Maths Throughout KS4 all students will be formally taught Mathematics daily.
+All KS zones have their own comfortable library area.
+Reading is timetabled as 'reading for pleasure', 'reading topic/road', 'reading to learn' and/or 'learning to read'.
+Where appropriate pupils will follow a GCSE syllabus, with the aim of taking the English language and/or English literature exams as appropriate.
+Pupils may take functional skills and entry level exams where appropriate, at any point in KS4.
+Numeracy and Maths Pearson Maths Throughout KS4 all students will be formally taught mathematics daily.
 Students access the EdExcel Maths GCSE syllabus and/ or the ncfe Functional Skills as appropriate.
-In addition, where ever possible Maths/ Numeracy skills will be taught and developed in other subjects for example through Science, Cooking skills and Health and Nutrition.
+In addition, where ever possible Maths skills will be taught and developed in other subjects for example through Science, Cooking skills and Health and Nutrition.
 This enables students to understand the importance of Maths in their everyday lives.
-Science Pupils will work on units from the Gateway Applied Science syllabus.
-They will aim to work towards the Level 2 Award in year 10, and the Level 2 Certificate or Diploma in year 11.
+Science Gateway Science Pupils will work on units from the Gateway Applied Science syllabus.
+They will aim to work towards the Level 2 Award in year 10, and the Level 2 Certificate or Extended Certificate in year 11.
 If year 10 students are not yet ready for Level 2 they will work towards Level 1 in year 10, and Level 2 in year 11.
-PSHE Students' PSHE curriculum includes a comprehensive careers programme, as well as Relationships, Health and Wellbeing and Living in the Wider World.
+PSHE Students' PSHE curriculum includes a comprehensive careers programme, as well as Relationships and Sex Education.
 The PSHE association resources are used to deliver the PSHE strands.
-Qualifications have been mapped that support this programme for example Gateway progression units and/or NOCN-skills for employment, training and personal development.
+Qualifications have been mapped that support this programme for example Gateway progression units and NOCN-skills for employment, training and personal development.
+All KS4 student are supported through the Gatsby benchmarks to ensure a positive destination post 16.
+In addition students access careers information and guidance via the PSHE programme.
+Ensuring a broad cu ırriculum Experiential Learning • Experiential leaning is the idea that experiences are generated through our ongoing interactions and engagement with the world around us and learning is an inevitable product of experience.
+Examples of this in our curriculum include project work, physical activity and cooking.
+All students have access to physical activity every week All students also have regular opportunities throughout the week for physical activity including through structured activities at break and lunch time and use of the Gym and enrichment time Our intervention menu includes Sports intervention and the use of sensory circuits IT All children are taught applied IT skills including the use of Microsoft Office programmes via other subjects as appropriate.